 Metrics, monitoring, and alerting are the key components of a monitoring system.
 It is vital to have a proper monitoring system enabled on Kubernetes clusters, to monitor and observe the deployed applications, as well as the Kubernetes infrastructure

 How do you monitor your application?
-Chances are, if you're running containerized application, then you are using Prometheus along with some other visualization/ dashboarding tool like Grafana, New-relic, or others.
+Chances are, if you're running a containerized application, then you are using Prometheus along with some other visualization/ dashboarding tool like Grafana, New-relic, or others.
 Prometheus is the defacto standard when it comes to monitoring your application.

 Prometheus

 Prometheus has been one of the go-to choices of cloud-native users for setting up monitoring stack.
 It is an open-source monitoring framework that comes with a time-series database, flexible query language, and a modern alerting mechanism.
-With Devtron's charts marketplace, you get all the community-trusted helm charts; if there aren't any, you can easily add that.
+With Devtron's charts marketplace, you get all the community-trusted helm charts; if there aren't any, you can easily add them.
 Check out this blog for detailed insights about deploying helm charts with devtron.

 Further in the blog, we will deploy a Prometheus helm chart and see how it can be used to get real-time metrics of all applications deployed through Devtron.